The other day someone asked me, “As a caregiver, what do you wish people knew about dementia?” This is my answer.

 9. This disease is filled with so much sadness in addition to moments of fragile beauty.
 There will be times when you have to fight with every cell in your body to not react in kind when your loved one is sundowning and says something horrible.
 There will also be moments, like when they sadly tell you “I know I love you, but I don’t know who you are,” when you think your heart will break in two and the truth is that it will break – over and over again.

-10. While most of us who care for others are always on the lookout for solutions to alleviate symptoms and fervently hope for a cure, please keep your shakes, high cost keto supplements and other miracle cures that just happen to make you money to yourself.
-While there is much to be gained from alternative therapies, unless you are very well educated on brain diseases, it is unethical and predatory to promise your expensive MLM product will “cure” a complex, incurable, terminal disease.
+10. While most of us who care for others fervently hope for a cure and are always on the lookout for solutions to alleviate symptoms, please keep your aggressive sales of shakes, high cost supplements and other miracle cures that just happen to make you money to yourself.
+While there is much to be gained from alternative therapies, it is unethical and predatory to sell false hope.
+Even if it has been shown to help with symptoms, do not promise your expensive product will “cure” a complex, incurable, terminal disease.

 11. These are not just diseases of the old.
 Early onset forms are becoming more common.
 If you are a woman, you have a ONE IN SIX chance of developing dementia during your lifetime (ONE IN ELEVEN for men) and nearly 50% of adults over 85 have some form of it.
 We have to keep fighting until a cure is found.